noodldocs/noodldocs.github.io/nodes/visual/text.md

 **Pointer Events Mode**
 This specifies how this node responds to pointer events.

-- _Inherit_ - This node will respond to pointer events in the same way is its parent.
+- _Inherit_ - This node will respond to pointer events in the same way as its parent.
 - _Explicit_ - This node will respond to pointer events as specified by _Pointer Events Enabled_

 **Pointer Events Enabled**